JuananJCobo/anomaly-detection-in-ship-engine/README.md

 Statistical and machine learning techniques for predictive maintenance using multivariate sensor data.

 ## Overview
-This project applies statistical and machine learning frameworks to detect anomalous activity in ship engines using real-world sensor data (RPM, fuel pressure, coolant pressure, and lubrication metrics).
+This project applies statistical and machine learning frameworks to detect anomalous activity in ship engines using real-world sensor data.
 Poorly maintained engines can cause safety risks, fuel inefficiencies, and costly downtime.

+## Data
+Devabrat, M., 2022.
+Predictive Maintenance on Ship's Main Engine using AI.
+Available at: https://dx.doi.org/10.21227/g3za-v415.
+The data set contains six important features continuously monitored to evaluate the engine's status as ‘good’ or ‘bad’.
+These features are:

+* **Engine rpm (revolutions per minute)**
+* **Lubrication oil pressure**
+* **Fuel pressure**
+* **Coolant pressure**
+* **Lubrication oil temperature**
+* **Coolant temperature**

 ## Objectives
 - Preprocess the data and perform feature engineering to identify meaningful patterns.